Danis102/Natt_et_al_2019_Human_Sperm_Rapid_Response_to_Diet/README.md

 The content of this repository is licensed under cc-by-4.0.

-This repository will be updated upon publiscation.
+This repository will be updated upon publication.